 Carers in Somerset

-The Council thinks of you as a carer if you give up your time without pay, to look after a family member, a friend, or a neighbour who is ill, frail or has a disability.
+You are a carer if you give up your time without pay, to look after a family member, a friend, or a neighbour who is ill, frail or has a disability.
 Many people don't realise they are a carer.

 A parent carer is somebody that looks after a child of their own who has a disability, chronic illness or behavioural difficulties.